Kcorb95/DevRel-Content-Projects/Videos/Postman/Collections Exploratory/Story-Arc.md

   - Collections can be generated from API schemas and help link API elements like mocks, monitors, and tests to your APIs.
   - Collections can be shared via documentation, the Run in Postman button or by link.
   - Collections help enable you to create clean machine readable API documentation.
+  - Collection Uses:
     - You can group your Postman requests and examples into collections to keep your workspace organized, to collaborate with teammates, to generate API documentation and API tests, and to automate request runs.
+  - Run History:
     - Postman Collections are a group of saved requests.
 Every request you send in Postman appears under the History tab of the sidebar.
-On a small scale, reusing requests through the history section is convenient.
+    - On a small scale, reusing requests through the history section is convenient.
 As your Postman usage grows, it can be time-consuming to find a particular request in your history.
-Instead of scrolling through your history section, you can save all your requests as a group for easier access.
+    - Instead of scrolling through your history section, you can save all your requests as a group for easier access.

 - Creating your first collection:
   - Start by creating or navigating to your workspace.
   - Select "New" at the top of the sidebar and select "HTTP Request".
   - Enter a request in the request builder and select Save.
-  - Create your first collection by selecting "New Collection" at the bottom of this window, enter a collection name, select Create and then finally click Save to save the requst in the new collection.
+  - Create your first collection by selecting "New Collection" at the bottom of this window, enter a collection name, select "Create" and then finally click "Save" to save the requst in the new collection.
-  - After you save the request, your new collection and the request are listed under Collections in the sidebar.
+  - After you save the request, your new collection and the request are listed under "Collections" in the sidebar.
   - Existing requests can also be re-organized and dragged into your other collections as your workspace grows.
   - You may also add requests from your history to a collection.
-Select History in the sidebar and find the request that you wish to save.
+Select "History" in the sidebar and find the request that you wish to save.
 Select the more actions icon next to the request and select "Save Request".
 Choose the collection to add the request to and then select Save.

 - Using Collections:
   - You can group your Postman requests and examples into collections to keep your workspace organized, to collaborate with teammates, to generate API documentation and API tests, and to automate request runs.
   - To customize and configure a new collection, do the following: